Upper Michigan health departments release COVID-19 testing numbers as of March 24

 The health department is starting to follow CDC recommendations to end self-quarantine after 72 hours without a fever and with improvement in coughing and more than seven days from the first onset of symptoms.

-On Tuesday, MCHD confirmed its first positive COVID-19 case.
+.
 The health department says the identified person is an adult man with a history of recent domestic travel through international airports.
 The man has been in home isolation in accordance with current guidelines.

 No new testing numbers were immediately available for Marquette County, but the health department said test results are coming back for anywhere from three to seven days.

 Delta County says as of 2:15 p.m.
 Tuesday, its Public Health department has submitted 24 specimens to the state lab for testing.
 Ten were negative for COVID-19 and 14 are pending.

 Several commercial and private labs are able to test COVID-19 samples now, so there may be more Delta County residents with pending tests than Public Health is aware of at this point.

 In Menominee County, there have been 19 tests submitted, with ten being negative and nine pending.

 There are currently no confirmed cases in the four counties listed.